 References should be numbered and listed in the sequence in which they appear in the paper.
 More details on references may be found in Section 5 below.

-Any hyperlinks used within the document should use a name that matches the url to which it links.
+Any hyperlinks used within the document should use a name (text to display) that matches the url to which it links.

+The paper should be approximately 6-8 pages in length.

 2 Major Headings